 One of these installments is the surrender of pride.
 He who would be forgiven must willingly accept, unreservedly, the bald fact he has sinned.
-There can repentance.
+There can be no attempt to save face merely by confession and repentance.

 An even more difficult installment is that of forgiveness to others.
 How smoothly each day we pray God to forgive us as we forgive; then continue to nurse old grudges and seek revenge against those who have wronged us.
 How easily we overlook Jesus' basic admonition that if we love only those who show love for us, we are doing no more than the heathen, or even animals!